 Slow Cooker/Pressure Cooker

 Why heat up your kitchen when you don’t have to?
 Use the sun to cook your food.
 The GoSun portable cooker is an easy to use cylinder style oven.
 It folds down for easy storage.
-The NurtureNatur portable fold flat oven is another affordable option.
-This reflective bag works with your own pans to cook food without energy.
-Can you say WOW!
+The HotLogic Mini Personal Portable Oven oven is another affordable option that is similar, but you plug in!

 Cuisinart Smart Stick Immersion Blender